carlbodin/dotfiles/docs/hyprinstall.md

 Steam: `sudo pacman -S steam` Also, enable pacman multilib by uncomment rows in a config file.

-Heroic Games Launcher: `yay heroic-games-launcher-bin`.
+Heroic Games Launcher (Can connect to EpicGames)

-Discord, see AUR.
+Discord